Scarlet: shani (Strong’s 8144)

 There has been much written on the scarlet thread that weaves its way through the Old Testament (Tanakh), the Jewish Rabbinic writings (Talmud) and into the New Testament (B’rit Chadashah).
 And although there are all sorts of theories and suppositions we are going to look strictly at what is presented in the Bible.

 The scarlet thread and Tamar’s first born

 The first time we come across the word shani (scarlet) is in Genesis 38.
 One of Yeshua’s great, great, great Grandmother’s was Tamar.
 With great difficulty and courage she claimed her rights as a woman and placed herself in a situation that would benefit herself and the future of the Messiah.
-Tamar is denied her legal rights by her father-in-law.
-To protect her rights she uses the only thing she has left to give: her body.
-She plays the harlot and tricks her father-in-law into impregnating her, allowing her the right to remain in the family with full support.
+Tamar was denied her legal rights by her father-in-law.
+To protect her rights she used the only thing she had left to give: her body.
+She played the harlot and tricked her father-in-law into impregnating her, allowing her the right to remain in the family with full support.
 This is not easy for us to identify with and we may, in fact, find ourselves judging Tamar as this hardly seems like virtuous behaviour.
-However, it’s important to keep in mind that God rewards Tamar.
-She conceives twins and it is through her line that King David, and eventually the Messiah Yeshua, come into existence on earth.
+However, it’s important to keep in mind that God rewarded Tamar.
+She conceived twins and it’s through her line that King David, and eventually the Messiah Yeshua, came into existence on earth.
 Here is the description of Tamar’s birth experience:

 Genesis 38: 27-30